AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/color-tagging.md

 description: The color extraction service, when given an image, can compute the histogram of pixel colors and sort them by dominant colors into buckets.
 exl-id: 6b3b6314-cb67-404f-888c-4832d041f5ed
 ---
-# Color extraction
+# Color tagging

-The color extraction service, when given an image, can compute a histogram of pixel colors and sort them by dominant colors into buckets.
+The color tagging service, when given an image, can compute a histogram of pixel colors and sort them by dominant colors into buckets.
 The colors in the image pixels are bucketed into 40 predominant colors which are representative of the color spectrum.
 A histogram of color values is then computed among those 40 colors.
 The service has two variants:

-**Color extraction (full image)**
+**Color tagging (full image)**

 This method extracts a color histogram across the entire image.

-**Color extraction (with mask)**
+**Color tagging (with mask)**

 This method uses a deep-learning-based foreground extractor to identify objects in the foreground.
 The model is trained on a catalog of e-commerce images.
 Once the foreground object is extracted, a histogram is computed over the dominant colors as previously described.